abhijithanilkumar/NetworkLayout.jl/README.md

 The iterative algorithms have been benchmarked using 3 different graphs: `LightGraphs.WheelGraph(10)`, `LightGraphs.WheelGraph(100)` and `jagmesh1`.
 The number of iterations is fixed on 100.
 The following graph is obtained which shows SFDP to be the fastest in a general scenario, but Stress Algorithm is faster when the number of edges per graph is comparatively less, as in `jagmesh1`.

 ![bench](https://cloud.githubusercontent.com/assets/8404278/17642254/fd6f1718-615b-11e6-9a30-8c1a362aead7.png)

+The parallel implementation of the Spring algorithm was benchmarked using 4 different graphs: `Jagmesh1`, `Jagmesh8`, `Har- vard500` and `AirTraffic`, with 100000 iterations.
+The parallel implementation of the SFDP algorithm was benchmarked using `LightGraphs.WheelGraph(1000)` with 100 iterations.